basemsamir/aunh_web_application/readme.md

 AUNH is a Laravel web application which serves a radiology department in xray reservation with limited features.

-AUNH contains two modules (xray reservation, administration).
+AUNH have two modules (xray reservation, administration).

+AUNH supports Arabic only.

+AUNH supports Web service that communicates with HL7 protocol to reserve a procedure on medical device.

 ## Security Vulnerabilities